Add a SharePoint Online source

 (Optional) Create a selected sites list in SharePoint Online

-With certificate authentication, if you want to use the Selected sites list option, you need to create a list of the selected site collections you’ve granted your application access to.
+With App authentication using certificate, if you want to use the Selected sites list URL option, you need to create a list of the selected site collections you’ve granted your application access to.
 You can then reference the URL of this list in your SharePoint Online source.

 To create the list in SharePoint Online